ibm-cloud-docs/databases-for-cassandra/learn-high-availability.md

 ```
 {: pre}

-Setting a replication factor of 1 results in your data becoming unavailable at times due to routine internal maintenance or other interruptions.
+Setting a replication factor of `1` results in your data becoming unavailable at times due to routine internal maintenance or other interruptions.
 To help ensure availability of data, it is recommended to set a replication factor of at least 3.
 {: note}

 Use [Sysdig](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling) to monitor your deployment.
-Accordingly, adjust either by [manually scaling](/docs/databases-for-cassandra?topic=databases-for-cassandra-resources-scaling), or by using the [autoscaling feature](/docs/databases-for-cassandra?topic=databases-for-cassandra-autoscaling) to ensure continued high availability.
+Adjust either by [manually scaling](/docs/databases-for-cassandra?topic=databases-for-cassandra-resources-scaling), or by using the [autoscaling feature](/docs/databases-for-cassandra?topic=databases-for-cassandra-autoscaling) to ensure continued high availability.

-## SLA
+## High availability, disaster recovery, and SLA resources

-{{site.data.keyword.databases-for-cassandra}} deployments conform to the {{site.data.keyword.cloud_notm}} [SLA terms](/docs/overview?topic=overview-slas).
+{{site.data.keyword.databases-for-cassandra}} deployments conform to the {{site.data.keyword.cloud_notm}} Databases [HA, DR, and SLA](/cloud-databases/cloud-databases-ha-dr) terms.